BND Hamburger Icon

 Clover

 Clover is our favorite two-in-one point-of-sale and credit card processing platform.
 You can use Clover’s virtual terminal to accept and process payments entirely digitally.
-Just log in to the Clover web dashboard and accept all pending transactions.
-You’ll pay a fee for this service (including a 1% rate to optionally avoid the one- or two-day hold).
+Log in to the Clover web dashboard and accept all pending transactions.
+You’ll pay a fee for this service, including a 1 percent rate to optionally avoid the one- or two-day hold.

 Beyond its tools for accepting recurring payments, Clover has all kinds of business-friendly features.
 You can use Clover to create gift cards, generate sales reports, build an e-commerce website and more.
-Clover also offers merchant cash advances that can help you obtain extra funding for your business.
+Clover also offers merchant cash advances (MCAs) that can help you obtain extra funding for your business.
+Read more in our Clover credit card processing review.

 TipTip